Learning accurate and interpretable tree-based models: Learning to split nodes in top-down algorithms

 While $(\alpha,\beta)$-Tsallis entropy is well-motivated as a parameterized class of node splitting criteria as it includes several previously studied splitting criteria, and generalizes the Tsallis entropy which may be of independent interest in other applications, it involves simulatenous optimization of two parameters which can be computationally challenging.
 To this end, we define the following single parameter family which interpolates known node splitting methods:

 where $\gamma\in(0,1]$ and $C$ is some constant.
-For binary classification, the setting $\gamma=\frac{1}{2}$ and $\gamma=1$ correspond to \cite{kearns1996boosting} and Gini impurity respectively, for appropriate choice of $C$.
+For binary classification, the setting $\gamma=\frac{1}{2}$ and $\gamma=1$ correspond to \cite{kearns1996boosting} and Gini impurity respectively, and $\gamma=1/c$ corresponds to the geometric mean of the probabilities $\{p_i\}$, for appropriate choice of $C$.
 It is straightforward to verify that $g_\gamma$ is permissible for all $\gamma\in(0,1]$, i.e.\ is symmetric, zero at simplical vertices and concave.
 We show the following improved sample complexity guarantee for tuning $\gamma$ (proof in Appendix \ref{app:split}).
 Note that this family is not a special case of $(\alpha,\beta)$-Tsallis entropy, but contains additional splitting functions which may work well on given domain-specific data.
 Also, since it has a single parameter, it can be easier to optimize efficiently in practice.